Probably mainly those whom Mastodon shits on by

 Granted, on Friendica and Hubzilla, it's extended BBcode and not the HTML that was pretty much mandatory back in the day or the Markdown that seems to have become the standard nowadays, but still.
 And every serious blogger knew HTML back in the day, and today, every serious blogger still knows either HTML or Markdown or both.

 Also, when Friendica came out under the name Mistpark back then, bulletin-board forums were still huge, so even if you weren't a blogger, chances were you were familiar with BBcode from using forums.
 In 2010, no forum had WYSIWYG editors that completely concealed the underlying code, especially not on by default.
-So when you clicked the "b" button, what you got in the editor was not bold letters but a pair of b/b tags.
+So when you clicked the "

 All this is also why Friendica, as well as Hubzilla and (streams), has previews for everything, just like blogs and forums.